aeliant/QFileEncryptionBundle/Resources/doc/index.md

 The `gnupg_home` directory will be used to store key pairs for each users and use them later to encrypt/decrypt files for the given user.

+Update your database schema by running the following  command:
+    $ bin/console doctrine:schema:update --force
+Or if you have the `DoctrineMigrationBundle` enabled:
+    $ bin/console doctrine:migration:diff && bin/console doctrine:migration:migrate

 Finally, make sure that your application has at least validations enabled (you can add annotation validation if you want)

     # app/config/config.yml